opendocsg/slw-judgments-backfill/2013_SGHC_285/report.md

 18     In the hearing before me it was clarified that there was no issue of ademption.
 Ademption of a

-specific gift occurs when the subject matter of a gift is disposed of or destroyed before the will takes effect, or when it ceases to conform to the description by which it is given, or when the nature of the gift has changed its character: see _Low Gim Har v Low Gim Siah_ [1992] 1 SLR(R) 970 (“ _Low Gim Har_ ”) at [58].
+specific gift occurs when the subject matter of a gift is disposed of or destroyed before the will takes effect, or when it ceases to conform to the description by which it is given, or when the nature of the gift has changed its character: see _Low Gim Har v Low Gim Siah_ <span class="citation">[1992] 1 SLR(R) 970</span> (“ _Low Gim Har_ ”) at [58].
 The parties accepted that the Shares had not been adeemed because when the Deceased passed away on 2 March 2011, the Shares were still extant, albeit the Company was then in the process of winding up.
 But this did not destroy the Shares or change their nature or description.

 19     On the plaintiff’s substantive claim, the defendant says that the effect of the Company’s winding up was to turn its shareholders into contributories who were entitled to participate in the liquidators’ distribution of the surplus assets of the Company, after its assets have been gathered in and realised and all its debts and other liabilities, including the cost of winding up, have been discharged.